-July 2025
+January 2025

-This tool was produced by Mathematica for the U.S. Department of Agriculture (USDA), Food and Nutrition Service (FNS) and revised from its original version published January 2025 for compliance with EO 14151.
+This tool was produced by Mathematica for the U.S. Department of Agriculture (USDA), Food and Nutrition Service (FNS).
 This tool does not provide official policy guidance.
 FNS has published other materials that provide official policy guidance for the SNAP E&T program, which are available on the FNS website.

 USDA is an equal opportunity provider, employer, and lender.